isqiwen/wangqiwen.me/Readme.md

 ## Available scripts
 - `pnpm dev` – Start the local development server with Turbopack.
 - `pnpm lint` – Run ESLint with the configuration provided by Next.js.
 - `pnpm generate:english` – Translate Chinese MDX posts into the English content tree.
 Use `--force` to overwrite existing files or `--dry-run` to preview the changes.
-You can scope the run with `--year 2024`, `--slug foo`, or `--post 2024/foo`, and `--changed` will only process posts touched in `git status`.
+You can scope the run with `--year 2024`, `--id foo`, or `--post 2024/foo`, and `--changed` will only process posts touched in `git status`.
-- `pnpm new:post --slug my-post [--date 2024-12-01] [--with-en]` – Scaffold a new article directory with boilerplate metadata.
+- `pnpm new:post --id my-post [--date 2024-12-01] [--with-en]` – Scaffold a new article directory with boilerplate metadata.
 It creates the Chinese version by default and, when `--with-en` is provided, also seeds an English draft.
 - `pnpm sync:posts` – Normalize every article’s metadata and rebuild `posts/manifest.json` so the runtime can load posts quickly without scanning MDX files.
 - `pnpm sync:posts -- --check` – Same as above but only verifies whether files/manifest are in sync (non-zero exit on diff); ideal for CI.
 - `pnpm lint:posts` – Validate that metadata exists (`title`, `id`, `publishedAt`) and that IDs are unique across languages; fails with a non-zero exit code when issues are found.